ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/unverified-sender-feature.md

 # Unverified Sender

+> [!NOTE]
+> These updates are still in roll-out and not yet available to all users.

 To prevent phishing messages from reaching your mailbox, Outlook.com and Outlook on the web verify that the sender is who they say they are and mark suspicious messages as junk email.

 > [!IMPORTANT]